In Depth Baby Product Reviews Led by a Pediatrician

 Ease of Use

-If the ease of use score were solely based on simplicity of operation, this product's score might be higher.
-However, we experienced issues during testing, such as leaky cups and seals, leading to a lower score in this metric.
-Breast shape or size could play a role here, and some users could experience something different.
+This product would be more impressive if ease of use were solely based on simplicity.
+However, we experienced issues like leaky cups and seals.
+Breast shape or size could play a role, so some users may experience something different.

-We appreciate the product's user manual, which includes helpful visuals.
-It's not as in-depth as some contenders, but easy to understand and follow.
-Navigating the user interface is straightforward.
-It has four buttons on each pump connector: massage mode, expression mode, power levels, and suction strength.
-While it lacks a timer, the pump settings are easy to adjust, and you can cycle through the suction strength levels to select what works best.
-It will automatically shut off at 20 minutes, and we suspect most users will find this is plenty of time, or they want a break anyway.
+We appreciate that the user manual includes helpful visuals.
+It's not in-depth, but it is easy to understand and follow.
+Navigating the user interface is straightforward, with four buttons: massage mode, expression mode, power levels, and suction strength.
+The pump settings are easy to adjust, and you can cycle through the suction strength levels to select what works best.
+It lacks a timer, but it automatically shuts off at 20 minutes.

-A few challenges did impact the pump's score.
-We noticed that you can't see how much you have pumped while wearing and pumping with this pump.
-When assembling the pump, it takes a lot of effort to make sure everything is connected securely.
-If misaligned, the pump can detach from the base, or it can impact milk extraction.
-While testing, we experienced both these issues.
-It's also important to pay close attention when pouring milk from the collection containers, as spills can happen.
+You can't see how much you have pumped while wearing and pumping with the Momcozy.
+During assembly, it takes a lot of effort to make sure everything is connected securely.
+If misaligned, the pump can detach from the base or impact milk extraction.
+We experienced both issues.

 The Momcozy is incredibly portable and easy to stash in a purse or tote bag.